aces/Loris/modules/electrophysiology_browser/test/TestPlan.md

 ### C. Visualization

 13. Follow the [module README extra installation steps](../README.md#installation-requirements-to-use-the-visualization-features) and make sure the `Signal Viewer panel` displays correctly on the screen.
-(Documentation: see [react-series-data-viewer README](../jsx/react-series-data-viewer/README.md#user-manual))
+(Documentation: see [recording-viewer README](../jsx/recording-viewer/README.md#user-manual))
 14. Set `useEEGBrowserVisualizationComponents` to "No" in the Configuration module and run `make dev`.
 Ensure it runs without failing, and that except the Signal Viewer panel, all the other components in the page display well.
 15. Temporarily deactivate an entry in `physiological_parameter_file` for a ParameterTypeID IN (SELECT ParameterTypeID from parameter_type WHERE Name = 'electrophysiology_chunked_dataset_path')